xacaciax/acacia-readme/README.md

 - Work weekends
 - Schedule meetings very late in the day

-There are some excpetions to this such as on-call rotations, hackathons, and incidents scoped to my domain expertise.
+There are some exceptions to this such as on-call rotations, hackathons, and incidents scoped to my domain expertise.
 Otherwise, I hold this line so that I can bring my best self to work during the hours I am accountable to work.

 ### Communication and collaborating